Ashaldsouza/DecK-MCP-AI-Chatbot/README.md

 ### Notes

-*Ensure Deck CLI is compatible with your Kong version (3.x or above)
+1.Ensure Deck CLI is compatible with your Kong version (3.x or above)

-*When adding plugins, either service_name or route_name must be provided
+2.When adding plugins, either service_name or route_name must be provided

-*For Cursor, always start the MCP server first before launching a session
+3.For Cursor, always start the MCP server first before launching a session